RustAudio/rust-lv2/sys/bindgen/README.md

 in your system's standard path, set the environment variable `LIBCLANG_PATH` to the path of `libClang`.

-C enums should map to `u32` or `i32` on the host.
-Don't worry, it's the case on most computers.

 ## Usage

+Usage (anywhere is rust-lv2 workspace):
+* `cargo run -p lv2-sys-bindgen -- [OPTIONS]`
+* `cargo lv2-sys-bindgen [OPTIONS]` (alias of the first)

+Options:
+* `--target <TRIPLE>`: generate bindings for this target.
+This require a clang setup suitable for cross-compiling to that target.

+Limitations:
+* At this time, this script works only when C enum maps to u32 or i32 for the selected target.
-Just run `cargo run -p lv2-sys-bindgen` or `cargo run lv2-sys-bindgen` anywhere inside the rust-lv2 workspace.
-It require to be launch through cargo since it use some environment variables defined by it.
+* Since it use some environment variables defined by cargo, this script require to be launch through it.

 ## Output files